2017 High Adventure Canoe Trips for Boy Scouts

 - Currently evaluating possible outfitters?

-If requested by the Facility Representative, Committee Chairman, High Adventure Trip Coordinator, Scoutmaster, or Assistant Scoutmaster, we will be happy to send one copy to your organization or troup FREE of charge.
-(Additional copies = $15 incl USPS Priority shipping) (If you have already selected an outfitter, please contact them for their publications.
+If requested by an adult leader, we will be happy to send one copy to your organization or troup FREE of charge.
+(Additional copies = $25 incl USPS Priority shipping) (If you have already selected an outfitter, please contact them for their publications.
 Their policies and practices may differ from what we recommend.)

 The best way to request a copy for your youth group is to have a committee member phone our office at 800-552-5581

 The phone call is free, and one copy of the booklet is free.
 If you would rather, click here to send an online request for the Leader’s Guide.
 (Parties may photocopy any or all parts of this booklet for their own trip planning use.
-It may not, however, be used for any commercial purpose without the written consent of the copyright holder, North Country Canoe Outfitters, Ely, Minnesota.)
+It may not be used for any commercial purpose without the written consent of the copyright holder: North Country Canoe Outfitters, Ely, Minnesota.)